Tubbz-alt/bl-themes-xfce4-terminal/README.md

 ### Installation

 To install, copy [helium.theme](https://github.com/nflorin/bl-themes-xfce4-terminal/blob/master/helium.theme) and/or [hydrogen.theme](https://github.com/nflorin/bl-themes-xfce4-terminal/blob/master/helium.theme) to `~/.local/share/xfce4/terminal/colorschemes`.
+Create the folder if it doesn't already exist.

 Then in `xfce4-terminal`, click on the *Edit* menu and choose *Preferences*.
 Go to the *Colors* tab, and in the drop down menu under *Presets* select "Helium" or "Hydrogen".